Duck tour: Safety

 Duck boats based on the old WWII DUKW have a poor safety record and a large number of fatal incidents for the number of vehicles in service.
 This has resulted in calls to better regulate the vehicles, or in some cases, ban them altogether.
+According to Robert Mongeluzzi, the lawyer who represented nearly two dozen victims of civilian DUKW incidents, the vehicles "are deathtraps, [...] they are and were staggeringly dangerous."

 The vehicles exist in a regulatory gray area, with different regulators for use on land and for use on water.
 On the water, the Coast Guard is the primary regulator in the United States, while on land, they are regulated by various state and local agencies.
 The National Transportation Safety Board, which investigates accidents, can recommend regulations but has no authority to implement them.

 The DUKW vehicles were never intended to be used on public roadways, resulting in numerous blind spots where drivers are unable to see traffic hazards.
 On water, the boats have low freeboard, which makes them vulnerable to rapid sinking in poor weather, and the canopies often trap passengers on board as the boats sink.
 In addition, the duck boat vehicles are very old, replacement parts are difficult to find, and the vehicles are often poorly maintained.

 Some measures have been passed to improve safety conditions.
 The City of Boston requires blind spot cameras and requires a second person on board to serve as a tour guide so that the driver is not distracted.
 However, the NTSB's safety recommendations after a 1999 fatal sinking in Hot Springs, Arkansas, have mostly been ignored.

-New build vehicles such as the Seahorse MKIII are purpose built amphibious passenger vehicles.
-These new vehicles adhere to the latest safety standards for both road and water regulation and have not faced the poor safety record seen on the 1940s DUKW "Ducks".